Train Holiday Destinations in Europe 2026: 7 Tips for Your Beach Vacation by Train

 Kamenjak National Park in Croatia

-By train to the sea in Croatia
+Travelling by train to the sea in Croatia

-Benefits of train travel to the sea
+Advantages of travelling by train to the sea

-• Comfort and space – Trains offer significantly more room than a car.
-You can walk around, stretch your legs, or visit the dining car.
-On overnight journeys, you’ll appreciate comfortable sleeper berths where you can get a proper night’s rest and arrive refreshed.
+• Comfort and space – On a train, you have much more room than in a car.
+You can walk around, stretch your legs or visit the dining car.
+On overnight journeys, you’ll appreciate the comfortable beds where you can sleep and arrive at your destination well-rested.

-Croatian Coast
+The Croatian Coast

-How to get there: From London, you can travel via the Eurostar to Paris or Brussels, then onwards through Munich or Vienna, from where direct services run to Rijeka, Zagreb, or Split.
-The journey from Vienna to Split takes approximately 12 hours and tickets start from around €85 one way.
-Alternatively, the ÖBB Nightjet offers overnight connections through Austria.
+How to get there: From Prague or Brno you can travel to Vienna, from where there are direct connections to Rijeka, Zagreb or Split.
+The journey from Prague to Split takes approximately 19 hours with one transfer and costs from 2,076 CZK for a one-way ticket.

 Recommended resorts:

-• From Rijeka, you can easily reach Istria (Umag, Poreč, Rovinj) or the island of Krk
+• From Rijeka you can easily reach Istria (Umag, Poreč, Rovinj) or the island of Krk

-• From Split, you have excellent access to the Makarska Riviera (Brela, Baška Voda, Makarska) or the islands of Hvar and Brač
+• From Split you have excellent access to the Makarska Riviera (Brela, Baška Voda, Makarska) or the islands of Hvar and Brač

-• From Ogulin, you can continue to resorts from Zadar all the way to Gradac
+• From Ogulin you can continue to resorts from Zadar all the way to Gradac

-💡Read also: Where to holiday in Croatia
+💡Also read: Where to go on holiday in Croatia

-Polish Baltic Coast
+The Polish Baltic Coast

 Recommended resorts: